 But if more thought had been put into this fundamental analysis, perhaps fewer start-ups would have bitten the dust (presumably).

+How about a few more?
 Perhaps we need a book.
-Here’s a short list of five more:
+Here’s a shortlist of five more:

-1. Hiring the wrong person.
-Hiring too fast.
-Hiring too slow.
+- Hiring the wrong person, hiring too fast, or hiring too slow.

-Consider pulling out your Moleskin or dust off your Evernote, and jot down your most stupid business tricks you have ever performed.
+Consider pulling out your Moleskin or opening your Evernote application, and jot down the most stupid business tricks you have ever performed.
 Hopefully, those tricks were way back in the past.
 More importantly, let’s hope those tricks are never repeated.